jessecravens/jessecravens.github.io/source/_posts/2011-09-26-rvm-ruby-version-manager-and-ruby-on-rails.markdown

 $  rvm gemset delete rails31

-{/syntaxhighlighter}
+{% endcodeblock %}

-<p>Now that we have multiple gemsets installed, we must first select the one we want to use, and we can also set it as the default gemset by passing it the —default flag:</p>
+Now that we have multiple gemsets installed, we must first select the one we want to use, and we can also set it as the default gemset by passing it the —default flag:

-{syntaxhighlighter brush: ps}
+{% codeblock %}

 $ rvm use 1.9.2-head@rails309 --default

-{/syntaxhighlighter}
+{% endcodeblock %}

-<h3>Installing Rails</h3>
+###Installing Rails

-<p>Installing rails is as easy as installing any other gem: we only need to specify it’s name, but we can always choose a specific version, or to speed up the installation process by skipping the documentation: </p>
+Installing rails is as easy as installing any other gem: we only need to specify it’s name, but we can always choose a specific version, or to speed up the installation process by skipping the documentation:

-{syntaxhighlighter brush: ps}
+{% codeblock %}

 $ gem install rails --no-rdoc --no-ri
 # Or
 $ gem install rails [-v 3.0.7] [--no-rdoc --no-ri]
 # Or
 $ gem install rails -v ">=3.1.0rc"

-{/syntaxhighlighter}
+{% endcodeblock %}

-<h3>In Summary and Why Am I doing this?</h3>
+###In Summary and Why Am I doing this?

-<p>Rails is distributed as a gem, and there are conflicts between Rails 2 and Rails 3, so if you want to run multiple versions of Rails on the same system you need to create a separate gemset for each:</p>
+Rails is distributed as a gem, and there are conflicts between Rails 2 and Rails 3, so if you want to run multiple versions of Rails on the same system you need to create a separate gemset for each:

-{syntaxhighlighter brush: ps}
+{% codeblock %}

 $ rvm --create 1.8.7-p302@rails2app
 $ rvm --create use 1.9.2@rails3app

-{/syntaxhighlighter}
+{% endcodeblock %}

-<p>In other words, for application specific gemsets it is convenient to select the version of Ruby and the collection of gems by doing the following:</p>
+In other words, for application specific gemsets it is convenient to select the version of Ruby and the collection of gems by doing the following:

-{syntaxhighlighter brush: ps}
+{% codeblock %}

 $ rvm --create use 1.9.2@mongoid-app

 # Also, which gemset am I using?
 $ rvm gemset name

 $ rvm gemdir

-{/syntaxhighlighter}
+{% endcodeblock %}